 Effective digitization can automate productivity tracking processes, freeing workers up to spend time analyzing data rather than manually typing things into spreadsheets (or worse – writing them down on a piece of paper).

 With the many software solutions out there for construction companies in 2020, there’s really no excuse not to be relying on properly-maintained and accurate data at this point.
-Check out this post for some tips specific to working with data.

 There’s a lot more to digitization than managing workforce data, too.
 Read this post for a breakdown of five great video conferencing tools that will improve the effectiveness of your company’s communication.

 #3.
 Actively reduce skill gaps